 The Queries page can be accessed by clicking the "Queries" link at the top of the Dashboard website.
-The page contains the forms to submit queries and results of queries in three tabs Static, Dynamic, and Open Search corresponding to three currently supported query types.
+The page contains the forms to submit queries and results of queries in four tabs Source-target paths, Source-target dynamics, Temporal properties, and Up/down-stream paths corresponding to three currently supported query types.